MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/chroot-environment-linux.md

       [ 1828.162306] sd 5:0:0:0: [sdc] Attached SCSI disk
       ```

-   1. Use the following command to activate the logical volume group:
+   1. Use the following commands to activate the logical volume group:

       ```bash
       vgscan --mknodes